harry0198/DXFDetailer/README.md

 ## Modules
 - reader-api: Contains commons packages
-- desktop-app: Contains all required packaging for desktop app deployment
+- desktop-application: Contains all required packaging for desktop app deployment

 To be created:
 - web-app modules

+# Desktop Application
+As a warning, before compiling you **may** need to define an SDK for IDE runtime components.

+- Compile using mvn compile package
+- Located file inside target/shade
+- Can be ran using java -jar <path>

+Upon release, application gets bundled to native .app for macos alongside dock icon.